-- a.
-All passes must be from behind the line of scrimmage, thrown forward and received beyond the line of scrimmage, except screen passes. - b.
-A legal pass attempted beyond the line of scrimmage by throwing the ball underhand or pushing it towards a receiver in a shot-put type of manner; however, a shovel pass is not allowed in the "No-Run Zone". - c.
-The quarterback has a seven second "pass clock".
-If a pass is not thrown within seven seconds, the play is dead, the down is consumed, and the ball is returned to the line of scrimmage.
-Once the ball is handed off, the seven second rule is no longer in effect. - i.
-If the QB is standing in the end zone at the end of the seven second clock, the ball is returned to the line of scrimmage.
+- a) All passes must be from behind the line of scrimmage, thrown forward and received beyond the line scrimmage. - b) Shovel passes are allowed, but must be received beyond the line of scrimmage. - c) The quarterback has a seven-second "pass clock."
+If a pass is not thrown within the seven seconds, play is dead, the down is consumed and the ball is returned to the line of scrimmage.
+Once the ball is handed off, the 7-second rule no longer is in effect. - i) If the QB is standing in the end zone at the end of the 7-second clock, the ball is returned to the line of scrimmage (LOS).